Sonoma Coast State Park: Ecology

 The habitats include marine, littoral and coastal prairie.
 In the marine environment are found gray whales, harbor seals and California sea lions as well as a multitude of fish species and other marine organisms.
 There are also modest kelp beds and other marine vegetation.
 The littoral beach environment has fewer organisms than more southerly zones, because of the colder temperatures; however, there are tidepools which are abundant with marine flora and fauna.

 Russian River State Marine Reserve and Russian River State Marine Conservation Area and Bodega Head State Marine Reserve & Bodega Head State Marine Conservation Area protect area resources.
 Like underwater parks, these marine protected areas help conserve ocean and freshwater wildlife and marine ecosystems.

 The coastal prairie soils are moderately well drained and granular in nature with moderate soil permeability; these features lead to slight erosion potential and moderately high bio-productivity.
 Acidity of these loamy soils is medium to high, and thus some vegetative stunting and hospitality to rare plants is offered.
 The upland environment on the coastal prairie offers a variety of grasses and wildflowers including varieties of lupine, thistle and wild oats.
 The typical annual plant productivity is approximately 3300 lb per acre (3700 kg/ha) of air-dried yield per annum in an abundant moisture year, and about half that amount in a very dry year.
 A variety of birds and mammals thrive on the coastal prairie including numerous California Mule Deer, Odocoileus hemionus californicus.
+The adjacent Ocean Song preserve expands the protected area for wildlife and natural vegetation to include ridge-top habitats of the California Coast Ranges.